 The goal of the program is to conduct innovative, high-quality, simulation based research to inform healthcare providers, administrators and families of best practices, which will optimize pediatric patient outcomes from illness.
 As lifesaving treatment in pediatric patients involves effective interprofessional care, we strive to conduct single and multicenter studies which involve various professions (nursing, respiratory therapy, paramedics, physicians etc) in order to optimize the impact of our research on patients.

 Our team has developed a solid foundation to address the main objectives of the acute and life-saving care pillar of the Alberta Children's Hospital.
 Studies are formulated to identify novel and innovative methods of healthcare delivery in order to improve effectiveness and efficiency of care.
 In our collaborative research model, we also aim to facilitate the academic growth of young investigators and trainees by exposing them to established mentors both locally and worldwide and nurturing the skills necessary to become successful researchers.

 For a complete list of research activities download the KidSIM Annual Report.

-and care of pediatric patients suffering from cardiac arrest.
+Develop and evaluate novel techniques and strategies for improving resuscitative care of pediatric patients suffering from cardiac arrest.